wp-plugins/wp-fastest-cache/readme.txt

 = Is this plugin compatible with Wordfence Security? = Yes, it is compatible with Wordfence Security %100.

-= Is this plugin compatible with Http Secure (https) ? = Yes, it is compatible with Http Secure (https).
+= Is this plugin compatible with qTranslate? =
+Yes, it works if you use qTranslate with "Use Query Mode (?lang=en)".

 == Upgrade notice ==